 There is a theory going around that is confusing many lay people because the pushers of the theory are amateurs who aren’t informed themselves, or are not correctly informing the public, about any of the pertinent facts: the notion that we can “prove” Paul was a Roman agent intentionally setting Christians up to be subservient to Rome.
 To be absolutely clear: there is zero evidence for this conjecture; it isn’t even plausible—there is no evidence Romans ever even ran ops like this, or would be likely to.
 Attempts to prove otherwise always cite as “evidence” activities that bear no actual pertinent similarity.
 Quite simply, “the Romans used spies and agents provocateurs” does not get you “Romans sent in fake cult leaders to steer rejected microscopic fringe cult movements that they could have had no possible way of anticipating would even matter or influence their target populations at all.”
 And the basic fact is, every fact you might flag as supporting such nonsense, like that Paul was a Roman appeaser who strove to unify Gentile and Jewish interests into a peaceful and prosocial coexistence, are just as likely on far more common and plausible causes: countless Jews already wanted that outcome and strove for it on their own initiative (see On the Historicity of Jesus, Chapter 5, Elements 23-29).
 It was also profitable—the common incentive of every cult leader and traveling salvation show in history (see J.D.M.
 Derrett’s chapter on “The Financial Aspects of the Resurrection” in The Empty Tomb).
 If other, far more plausible and commonplace explanations produce all the same evidence, then you have no evidence left to support any alternative.
 Your alternative is then just another, “But maybe aliens did build the pyramids.”
 Sure.
 Maybe.
 But, you know, probably not.

-This came up recently on Brother Garfield’s show, when Jacob Berman made a classic “conspiracy theory” style argument for it (at minute 15:20), pushing a mishmash of the bizarre (and wholly crank) speculations of Robert Eisenman and Thijs Voskuilen.
+This came up on Brother Garfield’s show (in an episode since deleted), when Jacob Berman made a classic “conspiracy theory” style argument for it (at minute 15:20), pushing a mishmash of the bizarre (and wholly crank) speculations of Robert Eisenman and Thijs Voskuilen.
 Which if you examine them with care you’ll notice lack any evidence at all for any of their key assertions.
 Like all cranks, they declare true but irrelevant facts as if they were evidence, and then arrive at their conclusion from them wholly by non sequitur.
 You can see Berman falling for this, repeating one such species of argument: that Paul “admits” in Romans 16:11 to having as a family relation a member of the royal family of the Herods.
 Ergo, he was a Roman agent fabricating his Christian teachings to pacify the Jews (or mock them, an entirely contradictory goal; because cranks can never produce a coherent theory).
 Non sequitur.
 Even if the premise were true, it’s a non sequitur.
 “Anyone with any family connection whatever to the Herods is a Roman agent on the specific mission I just invented in my head” is bonkers logic.
 It’s just all the more face-palmingly absurd that these cranks are telling us Paul actually outed himself as a Roman agent by admitting his royal connections in an open letter!
 Really?
 Come on, people.

 But it’s even worse than that.
 Because the premise is false.
 And some of these folks should know it is false.
 Certainly there is no excuse for Eisenman or Voskuilen (or their peer reviewers, insofar as they even really have ever had any); Berman perhaps is just being misled.
 So I am writing this article today to set this straight, since I’m not seeing anyone else doing it.
+And indeed, Berman has since abandoned this theory, so the following critique is only of his past arguments, not his present position.

 Please Start with the Facts